Morbius00/API-Wrapper-Package/README.md

 }
 ```
 ## Customization:
-Users can customize the behavior of the API wrapper package according to their needs by passing different parameters to the functions or by modifying the package source code if necessary.
+Users can customize the behavior of the EZ-API-Wrapper-Package according to their needs by passing different parameters to the functions or by modifying the package source code if necessary.

 ## Testing:
 Finally, users can write tests to ensure that the package functions behave as expected in different scenarios.
 They can use testing frameworks like Mocha or Jest to write and run tests for the package functions.